Today's students will be the leaders of our schools, businesses, communities and nation. What, and how, they learn now matters.

 They need to understand how their governments and communities work, about the key issues, and how a new generation of citizens and leaders can make a difference.
 Current events, education trends, and learning opportunity gaps make that task more difficult - and more important than ever.

-Only GenerationNation (formerly known as Kids Voting) gives Charlotte's K-12 students the advantage of civic literacy and leadership from an early age, across the community, and through effective hands-on experiences.
-GenerationNation, a 501c3 nonprofit, is innovative and efficient, with strong strategic partnerships and a 20-year track record of success.
+GenerationNation, a Charlotte 501c3 nonprofit, is innovative and efficient with strong strategic partnerships and a 20-year track record of success.

 GenerationNation is funded through grants, corporate and business sponsorships, individual gifts and in-kind donations.
 GenerationNation is not a United Way or Arts and Science Council agency or funded by a state or national organization.
 Approximately 90% of contributed funds support GenerationNation programs.
 Contributions are tax-deductible as allowable by law.
 Contact us for a copy of our IRS 501c3 nonprofit information.